valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 All fields except `version` are optional.
 Explanation of the fields:

-- `version`: This field enables compatibility with different Redis versions.
+- `version`: This field enables compatibility with different Redis OSS versions.
   Always set this field to `REDISMODULE_COMMAND_INFO_VERSION`.

 - `summary`: A short description of the command (optional).